jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 # 3. Request Quotas

-- When you exceed a request quota, you get a `ThrottlingException`:
+- When we exceed a request quota, we get a `ThrottlingException`:
-  - **You have exceeded the rate at which you may call KMS.
+  - **We have exceeded the rate at which you may call KMS.
 Reduce the frequency of your calls.
 (Service: AWSKMS; Status code: 400; Error Code: ThrottlingException); Request ID: <ID>**.
 - To respond, use **exponential backoff** (backoff and retry).
 - For cryptographic operations, they share a quota.
 - This includes requests made by AWS on your behalf (ex: SSE-KMS).
 - For `GenerateDataKey`, consider using DEK caching from the Encryption SDK.
-- **You can request a Request Quotas increase through API or AWS support.**
+- **We can request a Request Quotas increase through API or AWS support.**

 # 4. S3 Bucket Key for SSE-KMS encryption